Trucking Facts

 Noise Levels

-The trucks could increase noise levels along the transportation route by 7 to 8 decibels (dBA).
-This slight increase should keep noise levels below 58 dBA, which is 8 dB less than the traffic noise limits set by the Federal Highway Administration and Alaska Department of Transportation and Public Facilities.
+The trucks increased noise levels along the transportation route by 7 to 8 decibels (dBA).
+This slight increase keeps noise levels below 58 dBA, which is 8 dB less than the traffic noise limits set by the Federal Highway Administration and Alaska Department of Transportation and Public Facilities.
 By comparison, a human conversation is between 60-70 dBA.

 Air Quality

-The new trucks have high-efficiency, low-emission engines that meet the latest EPA 2021 (Tier 4 comparable) emissions standard and will burn ultra-low-sulfur diesel.
-Independent modeling shows trucking will contribute less than 0.25% of PM 2.5 emissions in the Non-Attainment Area 1.
+The new trucks have high-efficiency, low-emission engines that meet the latest EPA 2021 (Tier 4 comparable) emissions standard and burn ultra-low-sulfur diesel.
+Independent modeling shows trucking contributes less than 0.25% of PM 2.5 emissions in the Non-Attainment Area 1.
 The full report is posted at manhchoh.com.

 Potentially Acid Generating (PAG) Rock

-Some of the rock at Manh Choh may contain natural minerals, which could oxidize naturally over time (minimum 5 years) through exposure to air and water together.
+Some of the rock at Manh Choh contains natural minerals, which could oxidize naturally over time (minimum 5 years) through exposure to air and water together.
 Other rock at Manh Choh contains minimum carbonates that neutralize the PAG rock.
-The waste rock will be stored at Manh Choh and disposed of it at mine closure by returning it to the main pit and covering it appropriately.
+The waste rock is stored at Manh Choh and disposed of it at mine closure by returning it to the main pit and covering it.
 Any PAG tailings at Fort Knox will be submerged at the bottom of the oldest, mined-out part of the Fort Knox pit where the natural water table will be allowed to flood the tailings and keep any sulfide tailings from oxidizing.
-Kinross Alaska has submitted a robust plan to the state for safely handling PAG materials.
+Kinross Alaska submitted a robust plan to the state for safely handling PAG materials.
 These plans are detailed in documents posted on the state website under Large Mine Programs, Alaska Department of Natural Resources.

 Dust Control

-The trucks will carry rocks, not metal concentrates.
-There will be minimal dust associated with Manh Choh transportation and the loads will be fully covered and secured.
+The trucks carry rocks, not metal concentrates.
+There is minimal dust associated with Manh Choh transportation and the loads are fully covered and secured.

 Community Outreach

-• The Manh Choh permits were discussed at over 77 community meetings and updates since 2021.
+- The Manh Choh permits have been discussed at over 100+ community meetings and updates since 2021.

 Social/Economic Facts